 4) The “Conservative” Media Propelled Trump

 You know who you are when I say this.
 Whether it was Sean Hannity, Rush Limbaugh, Laura Ingraham, or anyone else who refused to vet Trump on the issues for endless months, the lack of a vetting process for him in the beginning months allowed voters to get on board with the campaign, and nothing would change their minds.
 Hannity also tweeted this below earlier today, and it is filled with so much irony.
 Coming from a Fox News host who refused to ask Trump a single, tough question.

 — Sean Hannity (@seanhannity) July 23, 2016

 3) Too Much Division Between Other Candidates

-The more division there was between the other candidates, the more this clearly helped Trump.
+The more division there was among the other candidates, the more this clearly helped Trump.
 I would have to say of all the candidates, the most disappointing fighting within the party I witnessed was between the Ted Cruz and Marco Rubio camps.
 Although I was a big time Ted Cruz supporter from day one, I detested the fighting between them the most, because they’re both very similar in age, talent, conservative, and both Cuban with fascinating immigration stories.
-Also they were a couple of the final candidates remaining in the race, so when unity between the two was needed the most, the division still existed and the unification between them came too late.
+Also, they were a couple of the final candidates remaining in the race, so when unity between the two was needed the most, the division still existed and the unification between them came too late.

 2) He Was A Good Liar

 Trump liked to sell himself as a conservative, and many bought into it.
 Nevermind the fact that Trump supports government healthcare, abusive eminent domain, or even Planned Parenthood.
-His claims of being politically incorrect and appearing as “tough” on immigration was enough for the populist and nationalist movements to get behind him.
+His claims of being politically incorrect and appearing as “tough” on immigration were enough for the populist and nationalist movements to get behind him.
 And keep in mind this was the same candidate who thought Mitt Romney in 2012 was too tough on immigration.